-We expect that increases in sedimentation and turbidity levels resulting from construction activities are expected to be minimal and temporary, for at least a few reasons.
+NMFS does not expect acute or chronic effects on aquatic habitat or steelhead in Old Creek because increases in sedimentation and turbidity levels resulting from construction activities are expected to be minimal and temporary, for a few reasons.
 First, the proposed action includes a number of sediment and erosion-control measures to reduce the likelihood that sediment would be introduced to the wetted area.
-These measures involve strawgabions, straw-fiber rolls, silt-fencing, hay bales, settling basins, and filter bag, which will be installed prior to the beginning of construction activities would be expected to minimize the effects of sedimentation and turbidity on water quality.
+These measures involve straw-gabions, straw-fiber rolls, silt-fencing, hay bales, settling basins, and filter bag, which will be installed prior to the beginning of construction activities would be expected to minimize the effects of sedimentation and turbidity on water quality.
 Second, the success of these measures has been documented during other similar projects (J. Ogawa, NMFS, 2019, personal communication).
-Therefore, the proposed action is not expected to result in increases in sedimentation or turbidity concentrations that would adversely affect designated critical habitat.
+NMFS expects that the disturbance on the streambanks will not result in increases in sedimentation or turbidity concentrations that would adversely affect designated critical habitat.